Hunter MacKay (AHCOTE graduate and teacher at Alwin Holland Elementary School)

-The Alaska Highway Consortium on Teacher Education is a joint teacher education program offered by Simon Fraser University (SFU), School Districts 59, 60, and 81, the University of Northern British Columbia, and local teacher associations.
-The AHCOTE program has existed at NLC for more than two decades.
-It is an external, Professional Development Program in Simon Fraser University’s Faculty of Education.
+The Alaska Highway Consortium on Teacher Education (AHCOTE) is a joint teacher education program offered by Simon Fraser University (SFU), Northern Lights College, School Districts 59, 60, 81, and local teacher associations.
+The AHCOTE program has existed at NLC for more than two decades, and hundreds of program graduates now work in school districts across the region and beyond.

-Students entering AHCOTE with a full degree can finish the program in 1.5 years and start teaching with a Professional Teaching Certificate.
-Students entering AHCOTE, with 60 credits in designated areas, or with NLC’s Associate of Arts Degree – AHCOTE, can begin teaching after completing AHCOTE, but will need approximately 30 more degree-completion elective credits to earn SFU’s Bachelor of General Studies (Education) and a Professional Teaching Certificate.
+Students who enter AHCOTE with a previously completed degree finish the program in 1.5 years and are then eligible to apply to the Teacher Regulation Branch, to start teaching with a Professional Teaching Certificate provided all course prerequisites have been met.
+Students who enter AHCOTE with 60 credits in designated areas or with NLC’s Associate of Arts Degree (AHCOTE) also finish the program in 1.5 years and are then eligible to apply to the Teacher Regulation Branch, to start teaching with a Conditional Teaching Certificate provided they have the required minimum credits and all course prerequisites have been met.
+These students generally need an additional 30 elective credits to earn SFU’s Bachelor of General Studies (Education) and a Professional Teaching Certificate.

-Depending on how the completion of NLC’s Associate of Arts Degree – AHCOTE aligns with alternating-year AHCOTE intakes, students may want to take 30 degree-completion elective credits before enrolling in AHCOTE.
+Depending on how completion of NLC’s Associate of Arts Degree (AHCOTE) aligns with alternating-year AHCOTE intakes, students may have the option of taking 30 upper-level elective credits before enrolling in AHCOTE.

-AHCOTE graduates receive either a Professional or Provisional Teaching Certificate from the B.C.
-College of Teachers.
+AHCOTE graduates receive either a Professional or Conditional Teaching Certificate from the Teacher Regulation Branch of BC.

 - Professional Certificate (no expiry date): Awarded to AHCOTE graduates who have a full degree.

-- Provisional Certificate (five year duration): Awarded to AHCOTE graduates who are still working toward a degree.
+- Conditional Certificate (five year duration): Awarded to AHCOTE graduates who are still working toward a degree.
 They must complete a degree within five years to continue teaching.